 Dr. Gary Yamaguchi’s book Dynamic Modeling of Musculoskeletal Motion is my go to book for biomechanical modeling and simulation.
 I have over 20 biomechanics books to which I refer to frequently, but Dr. Yamaguchi’s book is the one that I recommend and refer to the most.
-Dr. Yamaguchi presents the use of vector kinematics in a systematic method which significantly reduces the complexity of working with multiple, moving limb segments in three dimensions.
+Dr. Yamaguchi presents the use of vector kinematics in a systematic method which significantly reduces the complexity of working with multiple, moving rigid bodies (limb segments) in three dimensions.
 Operations which usually require the application of differential calculus are replaced by simple algebraic formulas.
 To derive dynamical equations of motion, a practical introduction to Kane’s Method is given.
-Kane’s Method builds upon the foundation of vector kinematics and represents one of the most exciting theoretical developments of the modern era.
+Kane’s Method builds upon the foundation of vector kinematics and represents one of the most exciting theoretical developments of the modern biomechanical modeling and simulation era.
 Together, vector based kinematics and Kane’s Method allow me to model living systems with much greater realism, efficiency and accuracy than ever before possible.

-The combination of these 5 books provides great insight into my philosophies and ideologies.
+These books provide great insight into my philosophies and ideologies.
 More importantly, they have been very influential in the development of my professional career dedicated to studying the biomechanics of human movement.
 I have been able to develop some of the most advanced and realistic 3D musculoskeletal models for prediction, analysis, and validation of the kinetics of human movement.
 My models have been used to better understand biodynamics in applications such as sports performance, athlete interaction with sports equipment, and the design and evaluation of orthopedic devices including hip and knee implants and spinal fusion devices.
 Having a deep understanding of motor control theory and dynamic systems theory concepts has allowed me to uniquely understand what KPIs need to be measured for the sport-specific movement of interest.
 This has allowed me to develop solutions that accelerate skill acquisition and optimize performance while minimizing injury risk through concurrent assessment and development programs.